No, he is not the love child of Jacques

 Auster's work, notably a sense of existential

-playing the role an elusive lover might fill in
+role an elusive lover might fill in a tale of

-In truth, not all of his characters are guilty
+all of his characters are guilty of weighty

-of weighty crimes.
-It’s just part of the
+crimes.
+It’s just part of the Austerian pose,

 ROGUES GALLERY: PAUL AUSTER